aaronEberhart/Reason.er/README.md

-I'm trying this out for the first time.
+I'm trying this reasoner stuff out for the first time.

 Let's see how it goes.